 Enable the plugins one by one to identify the one that is creating the conflict.

 Other possible reasons: Listed below you will find a few things that can cause issues with the Visual Builder initialization.

 Each environment is set up differently and hosting providers can limit PHP directives value for various reasons.

 Here is a list of configuration directives that are optimal for running a WordPress website:

-We recommend running the PHP 7.0+ version (or at least PHP 5.6).
+We recommend running the PHP 7.4+ version.
 Most hosting providers have an option to change the PHP version from their cPanel, however, if that is not the case you can always reach out to them and they should be able to take care of it for you.